-Inference algorithms developed in this thesis fall under the class of variational methods [169, 85, 88], which pose statistical inference as an optimization problem.
-The objective function, known as the variational free energy, is minimized over the class of probability density functions [181, 183].
-Necessary conditions for stationarity are given by the calculus of variations, from which variational methods derive their name [62].
+Inference algorithms developed in this thesis fall under the class of variational methods [171, 86, 89], which pose statistical inference as an optimization problem.
+The free energy objective function is minimized over a tractable class of probability density functions [183, 185].
+Necessary conditions for stationarity are given by the calculus of variations, from which variational methods derive their name [63].

-In practice the variational free energy is optimized using fixed-point methods known as message passing algorithms [169], such as the well-known belief propagation (BP) and expectation propagation (EP) algorithms [127, 114].
+In practice the variational free energy is optimized using fixed-point methods known as message passing algorithms [171], such as the well-known belief propagation (BP) and expectation propagation (EP) algorithms [128, 115].
 While existing message passing algorithms define fixed point iterations corresponding to stationary points of the variational free energy, their greedy dynamics do not distinguish between local minima and maxima, and can fail to converge.
-For continuous estimation problems, this instability is linked to the creation of invalid marginal estimates, such as Gaussians with negative variance.
+For continuous estimation problems this instability is linked to the creation of invalid marginal estimates, such as Gaussians with negative variance [75].
 This behavior is unpredictable and problematic in practice, and leads to uninterpretable approximations.

-We instead develop a convergent optimization algorithm which directly minimizes the variational objective while avoiding degenerate marginals.
-Our approach leverages augmented Lagrangian methods with well-understood convergence properties [21], and uses gradient projection [22] to ensure that marginal approximations are valid at all iterations.
-We derive general algorithms for discrete and Gaussian pairwise Markov random fields, showing improvements over standard loopy belief propagation.
-We also apply our method to a hybrid model with both discrete and continuous variables,
+In Chapter 5 we develop a convergent optimization algorithm which directly minimizes the variational objective while avoiding degenerate marginals.
+Our approach leverages augmented Lagrangian methods with well-understood convergence properties [22], and uses gradient projection [23] to ensure that marginal approximations are valid at all iterations.
+We derive general algorithms for discrete and Gaussian